Operational criterion for controlled dense coding with non-trivial tripartite entangled states: Some other non-trivial tripartite entangled states and their utilities in controlled dense coding

 \subsection{Maximal sliced states in controlled dense coding}

-Here we discuss another class of partially entangled states known as ``{\it maximal sliced states}'' \cite{liumo2182,li052305} from the view point of controlled dense coding.
+Here we discuss another class of partially entangled states known as ``{\it maximal slice states}'' \cite{liumo2182,li052305} from the perspective of controlled dense coding.
 The three-qubit partially entangled set of maximal slice (MS) states are defined as

 If $\rho^{MS}_{abc}$ denotes the density matrix corresponding to the state $\vert MS\rangle_{abc}$, then it can be easily verified that $rank(\rho^{MS}_{a})=rank(\rho^{MS}_{b})=rank(\rho^{MS}_{c})=2$.
-Also we see that the 3-tangle for MS state (\ref{mslice}) is found to be $\sin^{2}(\alpha)$ which is nonvanishing in general.
+Also we see that the 3-tangle for MS state (\ref{mslice}) is found to be $\sin^{2}(\alpha)$ which is non-vanishing for $\alpha \neq n\:\pi$, where $n$ is any integer.
 Hence, we conclude that the states (\ref{mslice}) belong to $GHZ$-class of states (\ref{ghzClass}) and are useful for controlled dense coding.
 Now, the effectiveness of such states (\ref{mslice}) in controlled dense coding has already been investigated in \cite{liumo2182} which endorses our conjecture.